MrPrimate/ddb-importer/README.md

 Where can you support me?
 See my [Patreon](https://patreon.com/mrprimate).

+You can log bugs here, or mention them in the [Discord channel](https://discord.gg/WzPuRuDJVP).

 ## What's next?

 If I get enough support I will work on getting Artificers infusions importing and seeing what active effects can be extracted and automatically added.